 Note: For the constancy of drivers, we don’t recommend you to update drivers when they aren’t broken.

-Restart your computer to make the updated graphics drivers come into effect.
+Restart your computer to make the updated graphics driver come into effect.

 Windows OS can’t recognize the integrated and the discrete graphics card at the same time.
 So if you have both of them, you’d better enable GPU directly from BIOS.
-Follow below steps to do so:
+Follow the steps below to do so:

 Step 1.
 Keep pressing F2/Del to enter BIOS while your computer boots.

 Step 2.
 Find dGPU feature from Chipset > dGPU Configuration section and then set it to Enabled.

 Command Prompt can also be a fix to resolve GPU not detecting issue on Windows 10 AU.
 But it is workable only when it is running as the administrator.
 Below is how:

 Step 1.
 Press Windows Key + X and select Command Prompt (Admin).

 Step 2.
 Enter bcdedit /set pciexpress forcedisable and then hit Enter to run it.